-In my last blog I talked about spring cleaning our practices by rotating the tool box.
-Just to prove I practice what I preach I wanted to share details on the recent celebrated return of the stones.
+In my last blog, I talked about spring cleaning our practices by rotating the toolbox.
+To prove I practice what I preach, I wanted to share details on the recently celebrated return of the stones.
 I’ve been incorporating rocks in my sessions for over 20 years and love presenting “Rock n Roll - stones as tools” in classes.
-I am a devotee because over the years I have witnessed their effectiveness in the treatment room including: helping overcome hyper vigilance; connecting with/relaxing clients; warming up an area before work; and cooling it down after.
-With all that being said, how in the world did they fall out of favor and why the change of heart?
+I am a devotee because, over the years, I have witnessed their effectiveness in the treatment room, including helping overcome hypervigilance, connecting with/relaxing clients, warming up an area before work, and cooling it down after.
+With all that being said, how in the world did they fall out of favor, and why the change of heart?

 Stone massage became overexposed and passé’ to clients.
-A lot of businesses have it on their menu but the staff is undertrained and stone massage got a reputation as being a “lazy massage”.
-Lesson: It’s vital that we perform to the best of our ability each and every time we touch a client – each of us represents and therefore affects the whole.
+Many businesses have it on their menu, but the staff is undertrained, and stone massage got a reputation as being a “lazy massage.”
+Lesson: We must perform to the best of our ability every time we touch a client – each of us represents and affects the whole.

-Speaking of undertrained therapists - There was a lot of bad press about clients getting burned during stone massage so liability became a concern.
-Lesson:Get real training (not just internet) and at the very least have someone experienced mentor you and check your work.
+Speaking of undertrained therapists - There was a lot of bad press about clients getting burned during the stone massage, so liability became a concern.
+Lesson:Get real training (not just the internet) and at the very least have someone experienced mentor you and check your work.

 I emerged from that class with new protocols, new challenges, and renewed enthusiasm.
 I feel excited because I have a fresh approach to the stones and my covenant with my clients.
-I feel challenged because I will, for the first time in memory, be adding new items to my menu that are the exact protocol that I was taught (no artistic license).
-The payoff is my clients and I will have the opportunity to experience a connection with these ancient healing traditions as never before.
-Already my long term clients are remarking on how much they are enjoying the return of the stones and we have only touched the surface.
-Oh what adventures we will have!
+I feel challenged because I will, for the first time in memory, be adding new items to my menu that is the exact protocol that I was taught (no artistic license).
+The payoff is my clients, and I will have the opportunity to experience a connection with these ancient healing traditions as never before.
+My long-term clients are already remarking on how much they are enjoying the return of the stones, and we have only touched the surface.
+Oh, what adventures we will have!

-Be well, do good work, and write us about your work with the stones.
+Be well, do good work, and write to us about your work with the stones.